lucidworks/lucene-solr/solr/README.txt

   for more information).

 docs/index.html
-  A link to the online version of Apache Solr Javadoc API documentation and Tutorial
+  The Apache Solr Javadoc API documentation and Tutorial

 Instructions for Building Apache Solr from Source
 -------------------------------------------------

-1. Download the Java SE 8 JDK (Java Development Kit) or later from http://www.oracle.com/java/ You will need the JDK installed, and the $JAVA_HOME/bin (Windows: %JAVA_HOME%\bin) folder included on your command path.
-To test this, issue a "java -version" command from your shell (command prompt) and verify that the Java version is 1.8 or later.
+1. Download the Java SE 7 JDK (Java Development Kit) or later from http://java.sun.com/ You will need the JDK installed, and the $JAVA_HOME/bin (Windows: %JAVA_HOME%\bin) folder included on your command path.
+To test this, issue a "java -version" command from your shell (command prompt) and verify that the Java version is 1.7 or later.

 2. Download the Apache Ant binary distribution (1.8.2+) from http://ant.apache.org/  You will need Ant installed and the $ANT_HOME/bin (Windows:
    %ANT_HOME%\bin) folder included on your command path.
 To test this, issue a "ant -version" command from your shell (command prompt) and verify that Ant is available.

    You will also need to install Apache Ivy binary distribution (2.2.0) from http://ant.apache.org/ivy/ and place ivy-2.2.0.jar file in ~/.ant/lib -- if you skip this step, the Solr build system will offer to do it for you.

 3. Download the Apache Solr distribution, linked from the above web site.
-   Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr Alternately, you can obtain a copy of the latest Apache Solr source code directly from the GIT repository:
+   Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr Alternately, you can obtain a copy of the latest Apache Solr source code directly from the Subversion repository:

      http://lucene.apache.org/solr/versioncontrol.html

 4. Navigate to the "solr" folder and issue an "ant" command to see the available options for building, testing, and packaging Solr.

    NOTE:
    To see Solr in action, you may want to use the "ant server" command to build and package Solr into the server directory.
 See also server/README.txt.